Anne of Brittany: Marriages

 In 1488, Francis II was defeated at the Battle of Saint-Aubin-du-Cormier, ending the Mad War (la Guerre Folle) between Brittany and France.
 In the Treaty of Sablé (19 August 1488), which concluded the peace settlement, the Duke was forced to accept clauses stipulating that his daughters were not to marry without the approval of the King of France.

 With the death of Francis II soon afterwards (9 September 1488) as a result of a fall from his horse, Brittany was plunged into a fresh crisis, leading to the final Franco-Breton war.
 On his deathbed, the Duke made his daughter promise never to consent to the subjugation of the Duchy to the Kingdom of France.
 Before he died, Francis II appointed the Marshal of Rieux guardian of his daughter.

 Treaty made signed on Anne's behalf with the Kingdom of England on 15 February 1490.
 The signing is autograph and also contains the personal seal of the Duchess.
 Archives nationales, France, AE/II/525.

 After fleeing Nantes following the division of her advisors over the issue of her marriage, Anne was crowned Duchess of Brittany in Rennes on 10 February 1489.
-At the age of thirteen, on 19 December 1490, she was married by proxy to Maximilian I of Austria at Rennes Cathedral.
+Slightly over a year later, on 10 June 1490, Anne's sister and heir, Isabeau, died of pneumonia at age 11/12.
+At the age of thirteen, on 19 December 1490, Anne was married by proxy to Maximilian I of Austria at Rennes Cathedral.
 This conferred upon her the title Queen of the Romans.
 The French regarded it as a serious provocation – it not only violated the Treaty of Sablé (the King of France not having consented to the marriage), but also reintroduced an enemy of the French as ruler of Brittany, which they had wanted to avoid during the 14th and 15th centuries.
 The marriage also proved ill-timed: the Habsburgs were too busy in Hungary to pay any serious attention to Brittany, and the Castilians were busy fighting in Granada.

 Although both Castile and England sent small numbers of troops to supplement the Ducal army, neither wished for open warfare with France.
 The spring of 1491 brought new successes by the French general La Trémoille (the previous victor of the Battle of Saint-Aubin-du-Cormier), and King Charles VIII of France came to lay siege to Rennes, where Anne stayed, to force her to desist from her Habsburg marriage.
-Aided by troops from England, the Holy Roman Empire, and Aragon and Castile, Rennes lasted through two months of Charles's siege before falling.
-During this time, Anne's sister Isabelle died.
+Aided by troops from England, the Holy Roman Empire, and the crowns of Aragon and Castile, Rennes lasted through two months of Charles's siege before falling.